Before the digital age, asexuality seemed like a taboo - or nonexistent - subject. But what if we go further back? Much further.

 “Thank you so much, the talk was enlightening and made me think.”
 L, University of Huddersfield LGBTQ+ Society

 Elizabeth Hopkinson is a fantasy fiction writer with a deep interest in history and fairy tale.
-She is the author of Asexual Fairy Tales and Asexual Myths & Tales - collections of retold and reimagined traditional tales, which lend themselves to an asexual reading (ie read by someone on the asexual spectrum).
+She is the author of the Asexual Fairy Tales trilogy of books - which sells in queer bookshops up and down the UK - and creator of the Asexual Fairy Tales podcast.

 Elizabeth is a member of Out on the Page (a group of emerging LGBTQIA+ writers).
-She was a guest on Stonewall’s first asexual/aromantic panel in 2020 and has appeared at Leeds LGBT Literature Festival.
+She was a guest on Stonewall’s first asexual/aromantic panel in 2020 and has appeared at the LGBT+ Literature Festival.

 Elizabeth studied English Language and Literature at the University of Leeds, graduating in 1995.
 She has had around 100 short stories published, and won a number of prizes, including the James White Award 2005, and a runner-up prize in the Jane Austen Short Story Award, which won her story "The Delaford Ladies' Detective Agency" publication in the acclaimed Dancing with Mr Darcy, edited by Sarah Waters.